Sources are important

 James Sarah and Stephen Campbell

-Just for my fun.
-The Search Engine below is for this website.
-Enter one of our family names or family members name.
-Fantastic!!!!!!
+Google Custom Search Engine for this website.
+Enter one of our family names.

 I've always been interested in family history.
 My grandmother, Elizabeth A. Clore Withey, spent lots of time showing us family genealogy.
 She also spent lots of time researching, organizing and copying documents to be passed down.
 I've done additional research and found many new and interesting ancestors.
 Also, I've taken care of the pictures and documents that were passed down.
 I'm scanning photos and saving them in TIFF uncompressed format for archiving.
 I started Legacy as my genealogy program and I'm enjoying the learning curve concerning source documentation.
 Lee M Withey

 Solomon Lewis Withey, Marion Louise Hinsdill Withey, Lewis Hinsdill Withey II, Elizabeth Arney Clore Withey, Lewis Hinsdill Withey, Margaret Boyd McQuwan Withey, Maude Withey Robinson, Benjamin Clapp Robinson

 The above picture is the Solomon Lewis Withey family mausoleum that is patterned after a Greek temple on the Acropolis at Athens.
 It is one of several Greek style monuments in Oakhill Cemetery in Grand Rapids Michigan.
 Solomon Lewis Withey was the first Federal Judge for the Western District of Michigan.
 He was born in 1820 and died in 1886.
 He was married to Marion Louise Hinsdill and they had 6 children.